 Recharge your batteries in Boise

-The Riverside Hotel is situated along the banks of the Boise River, offering a great location for a stopover on your road trip from Portland to Yellowstone.
-If you need a place to stay to explore Boise, the Riverside Hotel is perfect.
+Oxford Suites Boise is located right in the heart of the city, offering a great location for a stopover on your road trip from Portland to Yellowstone.
+If you need a place to stay to explore Boise, Oxford Suites Boise is perfect.

-The hotel is very modern in design with lots of great outside space for guests to use.
-The best aspect of this hotel is its proximity to the Boise River Greenbelt, which is across the street.
-This means you can stretch your legs after a long day of driving.
+The hotel is housed in a beautiful, characterful building with lots of great outside space for guests to use.
+The best aspect of this hotel is it houses a fabulous swimming pool.
+This means you can exercise your legs after a long day of driving.

 Enjoy the rustic charm at Jackson

-If you want to immerse yourself in the cowboy style of Wyoming, the Wyoming Inn is perfect for you.
+If you want to immerse yourself in the cowboy style of Wyoming, the Wyoming Inn of Jackson Hole is perfect for you.
 It's western-style décor and a roaring log fire make this inn the perfect place to stay in Jackson.

 The Wyoming Inn is well suited to year-round visitors and comes highly recommended if you are looking for a place to stay on your road trip.